How to Have More Energy & Feel Amazing

 I am not a doctor and the statements on this blog have not been evaluated by the FDA.
 Products mentioned here are not intended to diagnose, treat, cure, or prevent any disease.
 Please do not ask me for medical advice.
 Click here to read my full disclaimer.

-For years I’ve reached for the quick fix.
-A cup of coffee or two or even an energy drink at times.
+For years, I’ve been looking for a quick fix—a cup of coffee or two or even an energy drink at times.

-And as much as I wanted to believe these quick fixes were the answers to my energy crisis, I soon realized they were actually doing more harm than good.
-More details about that below.
+As much as I wanted to believe these quick fixes were the answers to my energy issues, I soon realized they were actually doing more harm than good.
+More details about that are below.

-Before I became a wife and a mom.
-And what I’ve discovered is the solution to more energy is not easy but it is simple.
+What I’ve discovered is the solution to more energy is not easy, but it is simple.

 The secret is to get back to the basics and back to nature.
 That’s what our bodies need and desire.

-And when we give our bodies what they need and desire, our bodies reward us with the energy, good sleep, and mental clarity we desire.
+And when we give our bodies what they need and desire, they reward us with the energy, good sleep, and mental clarity we desire.

 How to Have More Energy